 For dinner, escape the frenzy of the Old Port and walk to Rue Saint-Saëns, a quiet street near the Plaza Thiers, just a block from the port.
 Several restaurants there offer a plate of the deal day — at economical Chez Paul, you get an appetizer, and entree and a dessert for 15 euros.
 Like many nearby cafes, the menu focuses on fresh seafood.
 For 38 euros, you can try the house bouillabaisse, a shellfish and seafood stew born in the city and famous throughout Provence.

 Later, get drinks at tourist-free Longchamp Palace, a bohemian restaurant and bar that livens up an otherwise quiet corner in the neighborhood near the train station.
 You'll be elbow-to-elbow with fellow beer and cocktail drinkers.
 Come earlier in the evening to claim a coveted seat in the back patio.

-Stay at the 4-star guest rated Hotel Perón, a modest seafront property with a tropical pink façade with floral embellishments.
-Rooms are quirky with eclectic decor — they feature free WiFi and flat-screen TVs, and most have sea views.
+Stay at the 4-star guest rated Newhotel of Marseille, a modest property near the Vieux-Port de Montréal.
+Rooms are sleek with modern decor — they feature free WiFi and flat-screen TVs, and they have a bar and restaurant on-site.

 Day 2 - Morning

 Wake in the morning and take a stroll along the oceanfront Corniche promenade until you reach the Vallon de Auffes, a tiny fishing village hidden in the midst of the city, where a cascade of colorful cliffside houses meets a small port filled with boats.
 Then follow the Corniche north until you reach the Anse de Catalans, a summertime beachfront gathering point for swimmers, sunbathers and beach volleyball enthusiasts.